Adil Demirbağ

 Adil Demirbağ (born 10 December 1997) is a Turkish professional footballer who plays as a centre back for Turkish Süper Lig club Konyaspor.

 Professional career

-Demirbağ began his career in the lower leagues of Turkey, before joining Konyaspor on 11 September 2019.
+Demirbağ began his career in the lower leagues of Turkey, before joining Konyaspor on 11 September 2020.
 Demirbağ made his professional debut with Konyaspor in a 0-0 Süper Lig tie with Gençlerbirliği S.K. on 19 September 2020.

+On 13 November 2025, was banned from playing for 45 days for his involvement in the 2025 Turkish football betting scandal.